hpi-dhc/morpher-toolkit/README.md

 *   Transformation
 *   Training
 *   Evaluation and
 *   Interpretation

 ## Developing and Evaluating a Model

 To start, clone the repository and run `pip install -e .`.
 This command will install MORPHER Toolkit and its dependencies to your current environment.
 We recommended setting up a dedicated environment using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html "Conda") or your favorite environment manager.
 The option `-e` makes sure that any local changes you make to the library, e.g., adding now jobs, are directly visible enviroment-wide.
+Some dependencies may require compilation.
+For this, install `gcc` and `g++` with your distribution's package manager.

 The toolkit functionalities are exposed by means of MORPHER Jobs to impute, train, and evaluate models.
 Import the specific modules and classes in your code: